outstandn/fomcon/README.md

 ## Fractional-Order System Identificaiton  Tool
 The identification tool can be accessed by starting a command prompt, navigate to the directory of your downloaded FOMCONpy source code, then run the following commands:
 - python pyfotfid.py

+## Fractional-Order Distributed System Controller
+The tool can be accessed by starting a command prompt, navigate to the directory of your downloaded FOMCONpy source code, then run the following commands:
+- python pyfopidopt.py